ammar-homaida-statistics/easystatisticsacademy/modeling/assumptions/outliers/index.md

     <h1>Outliers</h1>

     <p class="lead">
-      Most observations in a dataset follow the general pattern represented by a regression model.
+      Most observations follow the general pattern present in a dataset.
     </p>

     <p class="lead">
-      Some observations, however, are unusually different from the rest.
-These observations are called outliers and can have a substantial impact on regression results.
+      Occasionally, however, individual observations differ substantially from the rest.
+These unusual cases are known as outliers and can have a major impact on regression results.
     </p>

     <div class="hero-actions">